Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 I’ve visited twice now, and it’s especially beautiful during autumn and in the evening.

-Here’s everything you need to know about Haneul Park, including how to get there and what to see.
+This guide covers everything you need to know before visiting Haneul Park, including how to get there, what to see, and when it’s best to go.

 First time visiting South Korea?
 Make sure to read my essential South Korea travel tips.